 Our homebuilding operations primarily construct and sell single-family detached homes, townhomes and condominium buildings under three trade names: Ryan Homes, NVHomes and Heartland Homes.
 The Ryan Homes product is marketed primarily to first-time and first-time move-up buyers.
-Ryan Homes operates in thirty-six metropolitan areas located in Maryland, Virginia, Washington, D.C., Delaware, West Virginia, Pennsylvania, Ohio, New York, New Jersey, Indiana, Illinois, North Carolina, South Carolina, Georgia, Florida and Tennessee.
+Ryan Homes operates in thirty-four metropolitan areas located in Maryland, Virginia, Washington, D.C., West Virginia, Pennsylvania, New York, North Carolina, South Carolina, Florida, Ohio, New Jersey, Delaware, Indiana, Illinois and Tennessee.
 The NVHomes and Heartland Homes products are marketed primarily to move-up and luxury buyers.
-NVHomes operates in Delaware, New Jersey, and the Washington, D.C., Baltimore, MD and Philadelphia, PA metropolitan areas.
+NVHomes operates in Delaware and the Washington, D.C., Baltimore, MD and Philadelphia, PA metropolitan areas.
 Heartland Homes operates in the Pittsburgh, PA metropolitan area.
+We derived approximately 22% of our 2021 homebuilding revenues from the Washington, D.C. metropolitan area.

-Our mortgage banking operations primarily operate in the markets where we have homebuilding operations, as substantially all of our loan closing activity is for our homebuilding customers.
+Our mortgage banking segment is a regional mortgage banking operation.
+Substantially all of our loan closing activity is for our homebuilding customers.
 Our mortgage banking business generates revenues primarily from origination fees, gains on sales of loans, and title fees.
+A substantial portion of our mortgage operations is conducted in the Washington, D.C. and Baltimore, MD metropolitan areas.